wellyngtonamaral/hd-benchmark/README.md

 The available scripts are:

-**hd-benchmark-iops.sh** - it runs performance tests directly on the physical device, abstracting the operating system and file system aspects.
+**hd-benchmark-iops.sh** runs performance tests directly on the physical device, abstracting the operating system and file system aspects.

-Using this is possible to find out the speed of the disk and also the performance of the disk interface/disk controller (i.e: PCIe SATA Controller or Port Multiplier).
+Using this, it is possible to find out the disk's speed and the performance of the disk interface/disk controller (e.g., PCIe SATA Controller or Port Multiplier).

 In the end, you can summarize all results in a single CSV file and compare multiple disks.

 **hd-benchmark-throughput.sh** - it runs tests file system and/or a disk array.

 > [!CAUTION]
-> These scripts can cause irreparable damage to the file system if you select devices in use.s
+> These scripts can cause irreparable damage to the file system if you select devices in use.

 ## Pre-requisites